Spikermsk/enauto-misc/general/telemetry/README.md

 Use the `make_trees.sh` script, which relies on `pyang`, to build

+Be sure your router is on IOS-XE version 16.12.02 or newer, as dial-out gRPC telemetry is a relatively new feature

 Configure the router with some subscriptions:
 ```
 # Enable YANG, otherwise all xpaths will be invalid and subscriptions will fail